thosgood/this-weeks-finds/markdown/101-151/week121.md

 One reason James Dolan and I got so interested in this chart is the "tangle hypothesis".
-Roughly speaking, this says that n-dimensional surfaces embedded in (n+k)-dimensional space can be described purely algebraically using the a certain special "k-tuply monoidal n-category with duals".
+Roughly speaking, this says that n-dimensional surfaces embedded in (n+k)-dimensional space can be described purely algebraically using the a certain special "k-tuply monoidal $n$-category with duals".
 If true, this reduces lots of differential topology to pure algebra!
 It also helps you understand the parameters n and k: you should think of n as "dimension" and k as "codimension".